Sherri Underwood’s 40,000 Facebook Likes: I Regret Voting For Donald Trump In 2016 – #Trumpgrets

 Trend graph:

-As seen in the top photo above, a photo of Trump was adorned with garlands by Hindu Sena, a right wing group in New Delhi, India, that offered sweets to the photo of Trump prior to Inauguration Day.
+As seen in the top photo above, a photo of Trump was adorned with garlands by Hindu Sena, a right-wing group in New Delhi, India, that offered sweets to the photo of Trump prior to Inauguration Day.

 [Featured Image by Manish Swarup/AP Images]